If personal data is actually a commodity, can you buy some from another person, as if that person were a fruit stand? Would you want to?

 - Surveillance capitalism is also quite satisfied to soak up to 97% of an advertising spend before an ad’s publisher gets its 3% for pushing an ad at you.

 Trying to get in on that business is an awful proposition.

 Yes, I know it isn’t just surveillance capitalists who hunger for personal data.
 The health care business, for example, can benefit enormously from it, and is less of a snakeball, on the whole.
 But what will it pay you?
 And why should it pay you?

 Won’t large quantities of anonymized personal data from iOS and Android devices, handed over freely, be more valuable to medicine and pharma than the few bits of data individuals might sell?
 (Apple has already ventured in that direction, very carefully, also while not paying for any personal data.)

 And isn’t there something kinda suspect about personal data for sale?
 Such as motivating the unscrupulous to alter some of their data so it’s worth more?

 What fully matters for people in the digital world is agency, not data.
 Agency is the power to act with full effect in the world.
 It’s what you have when you put your pants on, when you walk, or drive, or tell somebody something useful while they listen respectfully.
 It’s what you get when you make a deal with an equal.

 It’s not what any of us get when we’re just “users” on a platform.
 Or when we click “agree” to one-sided terms the other party can change and we can’t.
 Both of those are norms in Web 2.0 and desperately need to be killed.

-The most basic form of agency in the digital world is control over how our personal data might be used by others.
+If we’re going to obsess over personal data, let’s look instead toward ways to regulate or control over how our personal data might be used by others.
 There are lots of developers at work on this already.
 Here’s one list at ProjectVRM.